 March 1955 was the 143rd. half- yearly report.
 Sales were £23,296 with the divis being 1/- and 6d.Membership stood at 671.
 Mr.M.Mallinson was elected president for 12 months and J.Pell, J.Dixon, B.Pickering and C.Hobson were re-elected to the committee.

-Ernest Buckley who died on February 6 1957 was the general manager in 1916 and the Secretary manager in 1924.
+Ernest Buckley who retired in March 1950 ( see details in above paragraph ) died on February 6 1957 .
 The half-yearly report for March 1957 gave sales of £25,026. a divi of 1/- and membership of 698.
-At the September meeting, sales and membership levels ahd not changed.
+At the September meeting, sales and membership levels had not changed.
 W.Kaye resigned from the committee and H.Preston was re-elected.
 The 154th. half- yearly report for March 1958 with sales of £25,102 and membership 696.
 September of that year showed sales at £26,731 and membership 691.
-The next report was in August 1959 which was the 157th. half-yearly meeting. sales were £22,485 with the divis at 1/2 and 4d respectively.
+The next report was in August 1959 which was the 157th. half-yearly meeting.
+Sales were £22,485 with the divis at 1/2 and 4d respectively.
 Membership had climbed to 711.
 Three retiring members, J.Pell, T.Dixon and C.Hobson were re-elected.
 The first report for March 1960 gave record sales of £26,999 with membership staying above 700 at 709.
 By September, the 159th. half-yearly report showed that membership had rocketed to 727 with sales static at £26,907.
 The 160th. half-yearly report in March 1961 had membership and sales unchanged which was repeated at the September meeting.
 However at the meeting in March 1962 membership had risen to a new record of 743 but with sales static at £23,766 it was clear each member was spending less.
 Mr.Mallinson was re-elected as President.
 By September membership had eased slightly to 736.The meeting in March 1963 was held in the General Stores and presided over by M.Mallinson.
 The total sales for the half year were £23,701 with divis of 8d and 3d.
 Membership was 744.
 It is interesting to note that the population for 1961 was 1,567 so that almost half of that number were members.
 Not quite correct because non – residents could also have been members.
 The 165th. half-yearly report in September showed that the membership was 730 and that during the half year, 9 new members were admitted, 18 withdrew and 5 were written off.
 The 166th. half-yearly meeting in March1964 reported that M.Mallinson, J.Pell, J.Dixon and C.Hobson were all re-elected without opposition.
-Unfortunately the Express did not publish any reports on the two half yearly meetings and , for technical reasons none of the weekly issues for the whole of 1966 were transferred to film.
+Unfortunately the Express did not publish any reports on the two half yearly meetings and , for technical reasons none of the weekly issues for the whole of 1966 were transferred to film for the archives.

 The last entry in the minutes was for September 19 1967.
 Two Special General Meetings were held on the 3rd. and 18th.
 January 1968 and by a majority vote of 48-2 members accepted the recommendation of a resolution adopted to transfer the engagements of the Society to the Co-op retail Services Ltd. The Committee held their last meeting on 27th.
 January 1968.
 Membership at that time was 700.